 We support 3 forms of communication: email, voice, and text messaging (SMS).
 We prioritize communication over text messaging as it has the best response rate and shortest time to get a response from patients.
 Here is how our data breaks down when looking at all patients who have accepted an appointment offer.
 It’s obvious that text messaging results in the highest rate of response and appointment confirmation.

-While this data favors text messaging, because our communication platform does, text messaging is the preferred method of communication for patients, regardless.
+Text messaging is the preferred method of communication for patients across the board.
 We’ve seen the data over and over again for our clients.
 It’s important to keep in mind that you should be communicating with your patients when and how they want to be communicated with.
 For now, that means text messaging.

 Tashfeen Ekram, MD, is a radiologist, self-taught coder, healthcare innovator and Co-Founder of Luma Health.
 Contact him on Twitter at @tashfeenekramMD.